-三重県 Mie Prefecture – Ise, Shima, Toba & Matsusaka
+Ise, Shima, Toba & Matsusaka on the Kii Peninsula

+Ise, Shima, Toba and Matsusaka are located in central Japan’s Mie Prefecture, which is a part of the Kii Peninsula.
+Kii Peninsula is the largest in Japan, and is home to large parts of Osaka and Nagoya Prefectures.
+Nara is located in North part, Wakayama in Southwest part and Mie Prefecture in the Southeast.
+The Kii Peninsula was selected as a Best in Travel Top 10 Regions winner, coming in 5th Place in 2018 by Lonely Planet.
 Mie Prefecture is best known for Ise Jingu Grand Shrine, the holiest site in all of Shinto and the top dog among all of Japan’s tens of thousands of shrines.
-Still, the area is more than a religious center and also beautiful nature, a lively fishing industry and delicious local edibles.
+Still, the area is more than a religious center, with beautiful nature, a lively fishing industry, and delicious local delicacies to explore.

 Your first destination is Ise-Jingu Shinto Shrine.
 Shinto is the indigenous faith of the Japanese.
-It is a way of life and a way of thinking that has been integral part of Japanese culture.
-Observing the Shingo faith means worshipping ancestors as guardians of the family and is also means showing respect for the myriad deity residing in the natural world.
+It is a way of life and a way of thinking that is an integral part of Japanese culture.
+Observing the Shingo faith means worshipping ancestors as guardians of the family and also means showing respect for the myriad deities residing in the natural world.

 Amaterasu-Omikami was formerly worshiped in the Imperial Palace, but following an epidemic, the 10th Emperor decided to move her symbol, the sacred mirror, that she might be worshiped more respectfully and thus end the disaster.
 It was the 11th Emperor who ordered his princess, Yamatohime-no-mikoto, to see the most appropriate place to permanently enshrine and worship Amaterasu-Omikami.
 It is said that the princess traveled the land searching for this special place until she received a revelation by the banks of Isuzugawa River.
 This is origin of Naiku (Inner Shrine) of Jingu you will visit this afternoon.

 After Ise Jingu’s Naiku (inner shrine), you’ll have the opportunity to pick up locally crafted products and food in the Okage-yokocho shopping street, which was built to reflect the atmosphere of the Edo and Meiji periods and to reconstruct the old towns.
-You will feel the nostalgia of old-town Ise
+You will feel the nostalgia of old-town Ise.

-Suggested lunch: Traditional local cuisine called Mehari-Zushi (Sushi) in Okage-yokocho Street
+Suggested lunch: Traditional local cuisine called Mehari-Zushi (Sushi)

 Suggested dinner: Traditional local cuisine and sake at your ryokan (Japanese inn)

-On the second day in Mie Prefecture, after meeting your tour guide, you will head to your first destination, Mikimoto Pearl Island.
-Kokichi Mikimoto is a founder of Mikimoto Pearl Company.
-In 1893, he etched his name in history when he successfully creating the world’s first cultured pearls.
+Kokichi Mikimoto was a founder of Mikimoto Pearl Company.
+In 1893, he etched his name in history when successfully creating the world’s first cultured pearls.
 Before the development of cultured pearls, only natural pearls were available, which were mere products of chance.
 Less than one in a thousand oyster shells may produce a pearl during their lifetime.

-In a secret alley, you will find a small tofu maker and taste fresh soy milk made this morning and ganmodoki, deep fried tofu mixed with thinly sliced vegetables, which were just shaped in round and fried in front of you.
+In a secret alley, you will find a small tofu maker and taste fresh soy milk made this morning and ganmodoki, deep fried tofu mixed with thinly sliced vegetables, which were just shaped and fried in front of you.
 You’ll enjoy having the best sushi using local products from the Ise Bay for lunch at a local sushi restaurant in the island.

 Suggested lunch: Sushi made using fish in season from Ise Bay for lunch at the best local sushi restaurant in Toshi-jima Island